 - Mental health disorders.
 Drug use can complicate or increase the risk of mental health disorders, such as depression and anxiety.

 - Impaired driving.
-Driving under the influence of any drug can impair a driver's motor skills, putting the driver, passengers and others on the road at risk.
+Driving under the influence of any drug affects driving skills.
+It puts the driver, passengers and others on the road at risk.

 - Changes in school performance.
-Substance use can result in a decline in academic performance.
+Substance use can result in worse grades, attendance or experience in school.

 Drug use can result in drug addiction, serious impairment, illness and death.
 Health risks of commonly used drugs include the following:

-- Inhalants — Risk of damage to heart, lungs, liver and kidneys from long-term use
+- Inhalants.
+Risk of damage to the heart, lungs, liver and kidneys from long-term use.

-- Marijuana — Risk of impairment in memory, learning, problem solving and concentration; risk of psychosis — such as schizophrenia, hallucination or paranoia — later in life associated with early and frequent use
+- Marijuana.
+Risk of impairment in memory, learning, problem-solving and concentration; risk of psychosis, such as schizophrenia, hallucination or paranoia, later in life associated with early and frequent use.
+For teens who use marijuana and have a psychiatric disorder, there is a risk of depression and a higher risk of suicide.

 To talk to your teen about drugs:

 - Ask your teen's views.
 Avoid lectures.
 Instead, listen to your teen's opinions and questions about drugs.
-Assure your teen that he or she can be honest with you.
+Parents can assure teens that they can be honest and have a discussion without getting in trouble.

 - Discuss reasons not to use drugs.
 Avoid scare tactics.
-Emphasize how drug use can affect the things that are important to your teen — such as sports, driving, health and appearance.
+Emphasize how drug use can affect the things that are important to your teen.
+Some examples might be sports performance, driving, health or appearance.

 - Consider media messages.
-Social media, television programs, movies and songs can glamorize or trivialize drug use.
+Social media, television programs, movies and songs can make drug use seem normal or glamorous.
 Talk about what your teen sees and hears.

 - Discuss ways to resist peer pressure.
 Brainstorm with your teen about how to turn down offers of drugs.

 - Be ready to discuss your own drug use.
-Think about how you'll respond if your teen asks about your own drug use.
+Think about how you'll respond if your teen asks about your own drug use, including alcohol.
 If you chose not to use drugs, explain why.
 If you did use drugs, share what the experience taught you.

 Consider other strategies to prevent teen drug abuse:

 - Know your teen's activities.
 Pay attention to your teen's whereabouts.
-Find out what adult-supervised activities your teen is interested in and encourage him or her to get involved.
+Find out what adult-supervised activities your teen is interested in and encourage your teen to get involved.

 - Establish rules and consequences.
 Explain your family rules, such as leaving a party where drug use occurs and not riding in a car with a driver who's been using drugs.
+Work with your teen to figure out a plan to get home safely if the person who drove is using substances.
 If your teen breaks the rules, consistently enforce consequences.

 - Know your teen's friends.
 If your teen's friends use drugs, your teen might feel pressure to experiment, too.